psychopy/psychopy/docs/source/online/resources.rst

 This is the only method of manually controlling resource loading that has been made easily available to users of PsychoPy prior to PsychoPy version 2022.1.
 If you don't have that many resources (e.g. <200 pictures), but you encounter an "Unknown Resource" error, this is probably the easiest fix (but we recommend you consider Methods 2 and 3 below).
 The reason the "Unknown Resource" error occurs is probably because you have a resource specified through code somewhere in your experiment (take for example the `"stim{N}.png".format(thisNumber)` case).

 You can manually specify what resources your experiment will need when you :ref:`configureOnline`.
-However, if you have a large number of files, we recommend you either :ref:`specifyOnlineResources` using the :ref:`resourceManager` or :ref:`specifyResourcesEachTrial` using :ref:`staticcomponent`.
+However, if you have a large number of files, we recommend you either :ref:`specifyOnlineResources` using the :ref:`resourcemanagercomponent` or :ref:`specifyResourcesEachTrial` using :ref:`staticcomponent`.

 .. _specifyOnlineResources: